nickpalenchar/wallstreetbots/README.md

 * `PAGE` - number of items to retrieve per http request (prob shouldn't go over 100)
 * `PAGE_COUNT` - number of pages (i.e. requests) to iterate through (akin to pressing the "next" button)

+## Stonk matching

+`allisted.txt` defines stonk symbols to search for (commal delimited).
+Any text in a title that matches one of these will be accounted for.
+Edit to add/remove

 ### Rate-limiting

 `friendlybot.py` defines a class that honors `retry-after` headers on 429's, and sleeps to space out requests made close together.